What is OSINT? Open Source Intelligence and the Future of Data Analysis

 2. Corporate: Using OSINT to protect your brand

 As the financial and reputational cost of breaches in the corporate world grows, companies need to investigate every avenue of risk.
-The right OSINT tools are especially poised to bring a range of investigative benefits to the corporate world, including —
+The best OSINT tools are especially poised to bring a range of investigative benefits to the corporate world, including —

 - Due diligence: Fast and efficient due diligence investigations on senior hires/ suppliers/contractors to mitigate against integrity risks such as corruption and bribery etc